PeterMwangiNjoroge/Python-Dashboard/README.md

 # Python-Dashboard
-This is a sales and profits dashboard developed with python, dash and pandas.
+This sales and profits dashboard was developed with Python, dash, and Pandas.

 To run the project
 1. Create a virtual environment ```python -m venv env```